-I have been working on this project for 23 years, so there are a lot of people I would like to acknowledge who have helped me at various stages in this endeavor.
+I worked on the material that eventually became The Art of String Teaching for 23 years, so there are a lot of people I would like to acknowledge who have helped me at various stages in this endeavor.
 First, I would like to thank Robert Culver, my mentor and inspiration for writing this book.
 Professor Culver taught at the University of Michigan for over 35 years and inspired an entire generation of string educators.
 His support and belief in my potential helped me to sustain this fledgling project through the early years.
 It was through Professor Culver that I met so many of my ASTA colleagues who have provided me with tremendous support and inspiration over the years.
 I am deeply honored (and at times overwhelmed) to have been hired as Prof. Culver’s replacement when he retired in 2010.
 Prof. Culver introduced me to many amazing teachers who have influenced my thinking in string education.
 I would like to especially thank Steve Benham, Andy Dabcyzinski, Gerald Fischbach, Bob Gillespie, Mark Mutter, Kristen Pellegrino, Bob Phillips, Val Palmieri and Randy Sabien for broadening my knowledge in all areas of string education.

 My principal bowed stringed instrument is the double bass.
 Ed Krolick was my first double bass teacher and provided me with many great opportunities.
 I studied double bass in graduate school with Stuart Sankey, who was perhaps the greatest musician I have ever known.
 I am deeply thankful for the many inspirational hours I was able to spend with him.
 I would also like to thank Alec Mariani and Anthony Stoops for all of the great ideas on double bass pedagogy they shared with me during graduate school (and beyond), and my colleague Diana Gannett for sharing her amazing materials and incredible knowledge of the bass with me and the participants at the Michigan String Workshops.
 Thanks to John Kennedy, Larry Hutchinson, and all the other dedicated bass teachers who have helped with Bass Bash over the years.
 Finally, I would like to thank Steve and Aaron Reiley for their skilled luthierie, and helping me better understand my instrument!